• Skip to primary navigation

 As one of the many things to do in Baja California you’ll find that La Paz is known for its unspoiled beauty that is hard to find in other parts of Mexico.

-For many travelers, these reasons alone are worth visiting La Paz if you have already got your sights on this region.
+For many travelers, those few reasons alone are worth visiting La Paz for.
+If you have already got your sights on this region, are already staying in Cabo San Lucas or one the nearby towns then you’ve made a great choice.

 Is La Paz Safe to Travel Alone?

 If you’re traveling alone and you want to visit Mexico, La Paz will be one of the safest options.
-It’s safe to walk alone in the city and do things by yourself, but you still must be very careful as a traveler.
+It’s safe to walk alone in the city and do things by yourself, but you still must be very careful as a new traveler in town.

 Avoid giving too many details to strangers, don’t let people know you’re alone, and exercise a healthy dose of mistrust.